MirkMart/Lab_CompGeno/2023/6_GenomeAnnotation/README.md

 Finally we must extract all evidences from the gff file using bash.
 Try to do it by your self.

-We can also summarize results of RepeatMasker using the [AGAT](https://github.com/NBISweden/AGAT) package, a very usefull set of perl scripts to manage gff3 files, print the help and run the script :
+We can also summarize results of Evidence-based gene annotation and RepeatMasker using the [AGAT](https://github.com/NBISweden/AGAT) package, a very usefull set of perl scripts to manage gff3 files, print the help and run the script :